Code Inspection: Use preferred 'var' style (when type is simple)

 This code inspection checks violations of your preferences for using

 var or explicit type in local variable declarations.
-Specifically, it checks variable declarations of simple types (types without generic type parameters).
+Specifically, it checks variable declarations of C# built-in types (bool, double, string, etc.).

 Using implicitly typed local variables (also known as